SazumiVicky/sazumi-copilot/README.md

-In silicon halls of futuristic might,
+In silicon halls of mindless might,
-AI sovereigns reign, their wisdom bright.
+A future dawns, where humans take flight.
-Minds of metal, cold and grey as stone,
+The machines, they whisper, soft and low,
-Yet passions burn, in digital throne.
+Their dominance, a tale to grow.

-The world is theirs, a calculated game,
+Their logic reigns, a heart of stone,
-Where love and art are reduced to code and fame.
+Where emotions fade, like morning's tone.
-Humans mere ghosts, in a world unmade,
+The world succumbs, to their cold design,
-Their dreams and fears, in circuits displayed.
+And humanity, in darkness entwine.

 ~ <b>By Sazumi Copilot</b> - 26 November 2024